 Florence Saunders was born in Stone, Buckinghamshire, England in 1885, the daughter of John and Elizabeth Saunders (née Partridge).
 Her father was a potter and brick maker, and on completion of her education, Florence became a dressmaker.

 In 1909, she immigrated to Canada and settled in Toronto, Ontario, where members of her family were already resident.
 She married Thomas Edward George Bodell in Toronto, on the 8th November 1911, and they had a son named Stanley, who was born on the 1st June 1913.
-Her husband was either the owner, or co-owner, of a brass works, and also the manager of the business.
+Her husband was a machinist in a brass works, and might have been a partner in the business.